-We took 22 years from sales revenue of 1 trillion yen achieved in FY Mar.
-2001 to achieve sales revenue of 2 trillion yen in FY Mar.
+We took 22 years from sales revenue of 1 trillion yen achieved in the year ended March 31, 2001 (hereinafter referred to as "FY Mar.
+2001," with other fiscal years referred to in a corresponding manner) to achieve sales revenue of 2 trillion yen in FY Mar.
 2023.
 By putting us on a new stage of growth, we aim to achieve the next target of sales revenue of 3 trillion yen and a profit margin of 20% in six years.